akveo/ngx-admin

 Verify your setup:

-ng version # Should print Angular CLI version[Not documented — WHO: Team Lead; WHAT: The exact Node.js and Angular CLI versions pinned for this project (check .nvmrc, package.json engines field, or CI configuration); WHERE: Replace the version ranges in the Prerequisites table above with exact pinned versions.]
+ng version[Not documented — WHO: Team Lead; WHAT: The exact Node.js version required (check .nvmrc or package.json engines field); WHERE: Replace the version range in the Prerequisites table above]

 git clone [repository-url]